Leading and Caring for Children

 smashbw

-When I first began to work with young children in 1970, I volunteered at the Experimental Education Unit at the Haring Center of the University of Washington, which was dedicated to research, professional development, and services for children with disabilities.
-I encountered some of the toughest children I have seen, so I confidently feel I have been taught by the best.
+When I first began to work with young children in 1970, I volunteered at the EEU School at the Haring Center of the University of Washington, which was dedicated to research, professional development, and services for children with disabilities.
+I encountered some of the toughest children most of us have ever seen, I feel blessed to have been taught by the best.

 Fair warning: this is lots of work over multiple meetings with all the people involved and continuous record keeping in between.

-We arrive here because the educators, staff, and families are at a loss.
-We have found ourselves unsuccessful and emotionally drained.
-We all care about this child who continues destructive and counterproductive ways despite our best efforts, without any apparent solution.
+We impose a protocol, because educators, staff, and families simply don’t know what to try.
+They have found themselves unsuccessful, exhausted, and emotionally drained.
+The participants care about this child, who sustains destructive or counterproductive ways, despite our efforts, without any solution.

 Time Passes Quickly